miman/site-forge-plugin/src/main/resources/template-files/src/site/markdown/index.md

 ## Functionality exposed from this module

- All exposed services for this module are called using Active MQ.
+ This module exposes its services over an Active MQ interface using XML formatted messages.

  The handlers for the exposed services can be found in the <<[com.yourorg.yourmodule.handlers](./apidocs/com/yourorg/yourmodule/integrations/package-summary.html "com.yourorg.yourmodule.handlers")>> package.